-So, each time the United States acquired more territory during the 19th century, the debate over slavery was thrust to the forefront of American politics.
+So, each time the U.S acquired more territory during the 19th century, the debate over slavery was thrust to the forefront of American politics.

 The first instance occurred in 1820 when Missouri applied to join the Union as a slave state.
 A fierce debate erupted but was eventually settled with the Missouri Compromise.

 This quieted things down for a while, but over the next 28 years the United States continued to grow, and as the North and South developed in distinct, different ways, the issue of slavery loomed ominously in the background, waiting for the right moment to jump in and split the nation down the middle so deeply that only war could bring the two sides back together.